Nissan Ariya Review & Prices

 Interior style, infotainment and accessories

 The Ariya’s cabin is just as lovely as the outside.
-Indeed, it might just be the best car cabin that Nissan has made in decades, and it’s so good that you could easily compare it to — mistake it for, even — the cabin of the BMW iX, which costs about twice as much.
+Indeed, it might just be the best car cabin that Nissan has made in decades, and it’s so good that you could almost compare it to — mistake it for, even — the cabin of the BMW iX, which costs about twice as much.

 You do get lovely soft-touch materials everywhere though, including a gorgeous Alcantara suede covering on the dash.
 The seats — which you can have in optional blue Nappa leather — are great, and have a pattern of ribs which is apparently based on a NASA design to promote blood flow and reduce fatigue when you’re sitting in one place for a long time.
 Electric seat adjustment is standard, and there’s plenty of reach and rake adjustment for the steering wheel.
-On high spec models, the steering position adjusts electrically.
+On high-spec models, the steering position adjusts electrically.

 Those high-spec Ariyas also get an electronic rear-view mirror, which can switch to display the view from a rear-facing camera if you’ve got tall people sat in the back, or you’ve got the boot loaded to the roof.
 Very handy.